OSVTAC/project-recommendations/pages/recommendations.md

   _[Item added: Dec.
 14, 2017 meeting.]_

+* Developing user stories is an essential part of an agile development process.
+We recommend that the development team create user stories for each of the situations representing voter, Department staff, and other activities.
+These user stories include, among others:

+  1. a registered voter voting at an assigned precinct on election day;

+  2. a registered voter voting at a vote center or early voting station;

+  3. a registered voter voting remotely and mailing in a marked ballot, and;

+  4. a registered voter with a disability in need of special accommodation (several types).

+  In following an agile development process, the implementation team would typically break down each user story into smaller stories as needed, and handle one of those within a sprint.

+  _[Item added: Jan.
+18, 2018 meeting.]_

 * The Department should hire a staff person to be in charge of managing the project.
 The person should have experience and expertise in managing technical projects of a similar size and complexity.